Industrial Intrusion CTF

 By Nicholas Howland 7/4/2025

-Last weekend I got together with a couple of friends to compete in the Industrial Intrusion capture the flag copetition hosted by Try Hack Me the room page can be found here: https://tryhackme.com/industrial-intrusion.
+Last weekend I got together with a couple of friends to compete in the Industrial Intrusion capture the flag competition hosted by Try Hack Me.
 We are all still waiting for the official results to drop, eventually Ill update this page with our rankings.
 I was able to complete all the OSINT challenges and one of the forensics challenges and one of the web-app challenges.
 I ended up not really pursuing the ICS challenges other than reading remotely exposed registers and trying to wrap my head around node red.
-This blog is seperated into two different sections; Completed Challenges that I was able to get the flag on and Learning Moment Challenges where an opportunity for learning new things but no flag was obtained but I learned something or had fun playing with.
+This blog is separated into two different sections; Completed Challenges that I was able to get the flag on and Learning Moment Challenges where an opportunity for learning new things but no flag was obtained but I learned something or had fun playing with.

 Completed Challenges